Dr. Jennifer Frank

 Dr. Frank is a licensed social worker in the Commonwealth of Pennsylvania.
 Dr. Frank has extensive practice experience in the areas of poverty and homelessness.
 At the micro level, she has worked extensively with individuals experiencing homelessness in a variety of programs.
 At the mezzo and macro levels, she has worked in program development/implementation, program/staff supervision, as well as community work.
 Dr. Frank has a strong interest in homelessness and poverty and the lived experiences of marginalized populations.

 Dr. Frank loves conducting and writing about research.
 Her research agenda includes inquiry around human connection, perceptions of poverty and homelessness, basic needs, as well as policy and advocacy.
 Her collaborative project, called Bridging the Gap Together, which began as an experiential learning event involving the development of social connections between students and participants in a local anti-poverty organization, has developed into a letter-writing project to address social isolation.
 Dr. Frank is currently researching the needs and perceptions of unsheltered homelessness in Lancaster.
+Recently, she published a report called People & Places: Community need and the use of public space in Binns Park, with the findings of this study, which was referenced in the Lancaster Newspapers several times.
 She is also working on a study to better understand disparate philosophies of charitable food resources in rural areas of the county.
+Dr. Frank is working with Drs.
+Amanda Aykanian (Buffalo) and Karin Eyrich-Garg (Temple) on studies about student perceptions of homelessness and poverty as well as the workforce needs of those in homelessness services.
+Initial findings of the National Homelessness Workforce Study are available here.

 Dr. Frank enjoys teaching across the curriculum.
 In the classroom, Dr. Frank enjoys creating an atmosphere of intense dialogue around pertinent and controversial issues of social welfare.
 A proponent of social justice, she seeks to engage students in broad thinking around issues at the macro level to create an environment conducive to social action and change.
-She created the school’s first (and only) UNIV 103 course, Perceptions of Poverty.
-More recently she developed a standalone MSW elective about homelessness in the United States, From Hobohemia to Housing First: A Critical Reflection of Homelessness in the United States.
+She created the school’s UNIV 103 course, The Professional Social Worker as a Social Justice Advocate, an elective about Poverty called SOWK 317 Perceptions of Poverty in the United States, and a revamp of the course SOWK 201 Social Welfare Policy and Economics.
+Recently, Dr. Frank developed a standalone MSW elective about homelessness in the United States, From Hobohemia to Housing First: A Critical Reflection of Homelessness in the United States, which was highlighted by the National Center for Excellence in Homelessness Services.

 Recent Articles in Refereed Journals